Choir Wardrobe: Ensuring the Choir Is Unified Visually

 In the early days of the Mormon Tabernacle Choir, the choir members themselves purchased and managed their own clothing.
-Today, with weekly Music and the Spoken Word broadcasts and other concert performances, the Choir owns and manages the concert wardrobes for both the men and the women with volunteer wardrobe committees.
+Today, with weekly Music & the Spoken Word broadcasts and other concert performances, the Choir owns and manages the concert wardrobes for both the men and the women with volunteer wardrobe committees.

 For the women of the Mormon Tabernacle Choir, new dresses have been added periodically.
 Once the dress design and fabric have been chosen, the women’s wardrobe committee of five talented women start their work.
 Fabric for every dress—plus some extra to allow for new members—must be ordered.
 Patterns must be prepared in a variety of sizes.
 One sample dress in every size is made, for fittings, allowing a custom-fit dress to be created specifically for each woman.
 After the fittings are done, the work really begins.
 The women’s wardrobe committee will cut, sew, assemble, and do a final fitting for every woman in the Choir.
 It is a process that takes time but benefits everyone.